 - 1. It is unlawful at any time to occupy portions of more than one space when such is defined by painted lines or to park in any portion of the area not clearly designated parking. - 2.
 When spaces are designated at an angle (diagonally) to a street curb or dividing median, vehicles shall be parked therein with the front of the vehicle next to the curb or median.
 When parking spaces are parallel to a curb or dividing median, vehicles shall be parked with the front of the vehicle facing the direction of travel authorized for that side of the street or driveway. - 3.
-It shall be unlawful to park a vehicle in a lot that is not designated for use by the appropriate permit. - 4.
+Vehicles must be parked with the license plate visible from the drive lane.
+Backing into a parking space is prohibited. - 4.
+It shall be unlawful to park a vehicle in a lot that is not designated for use by the appropriate permit. - 5.
 It shall be unlawful to park any vehicle in any manner that blocks a dumpster from being reached by University personnel. - 5.
 It shall be unlawful to cause any vehicle to block a driveway or a roadway on the campus.